 Under certain conditions a final decision can be reopened.
 Reopening is required if the decision was erroneous or fraud is involved; reopening is permitted under certain other circumstances.
 However, an application should still be developed along with other pertinent evidence and information in order to protect the ABD and save later development if reopening is not permitted.
 If you believe a previously denied application should be reopened, so indicate in a memorandum accompanying the new application package.
 DBD will determine if reopening is permitted and will advise the field office.
 Do not give the applicant false hopes; assure him that the new application ensures that his case will receive full consideration.

-B. Medical evidence - Develop applicant source medical evidence and secure hospital records that have not been previously submitted.
-Do not schedule specialized exams unless there is a clear indication that the applicant's condition has worsened and that such exam is needed to make a rating (see FOM-1 1325).
+B. Medical evidence - Develop applicant source medical evidence and secure hospital records that have not been previously submitted

 1310.30 Program Integrity